cyplo/resume/README.md

 ##Day jobs

 **Consultant** at Infusion, *June 2012 - Now*
-I'm a main driving force behind Infusion's revamped on-boarding programme, making sure that the new hires feel welcome and that they end the first 3 months with a knowledge of company's culture and best programming practices.
-Writing code is still where I spend most of my time though, and happily so.
-Mostly **Java** and **.Net**, sprinkled with some **C**, **C++**, **Python**, bash and powershell. **Docker** somewhere there.
+Writing code is still where I spend most of my time, and happily so.
+Mostly **Java** and **.Net**, sprinkled with some **C**, **C++**, Python, bash and powershell. **Docker** somewhere there.
+The work I do is called consulting though, so lots of **human interactions** involved.
+I gather requirements, talk to clients, other engineers, figure out solutions together.
+My particular specialty seems to be taking over legacy code bases and making them shine.

-Projects:
+Main Projects:

 * Pulse - a product for mass remote software installation and monitoring.
 Used, among others, in demo kiosk installations, phone retail shops and in-flight entertainment systems.
-Writing server and client code. **Android** and .Net
+Writing server and client code.
+Largish system working mostly on the backend in .Net, standing on Azure, sometimes doing changes to our **Android** client code as well.
 * I've helped build a distributed solution for insurance cost calculation for Metlife Japan.
 Mostly Java, some IBM mainframes and occasional C++.
 * I've worked for other financial institutions on distributed software for risk exposure analysis.
 Mostly .Net, some C++, large in-house computation farms involved.